 File a Petition

 Similar to any adoption process, you must begin by filing a petition to adopt with your local family court.
-This can happen at the same time or after the termination has taken place.
+This can happen at the same time or after the termination of parental rights has taken place.

 Attorney ad Litem